dracu-lah/netflix-clone/README.md

+#Netflix clone

+Created to familiarize the concepts of api's, usage of react, redux, css , etc.

-# Getting Started with Create React App and Redux
+## Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.